Uclusion/uclusion-blog/_posts/2023-11-14-cap-table-issues.md

 Plus, traditional startup four year vesting in an environment where the [average time to exit is eight years](https://techcrunch.com/2020/10/12/4-year-founder-vesting-is-dead) doesn't make any sense except as part of a trend of lack of innovation in work structure.

-Most companies can no longer split the cap table pie in equal portions, but developer engagement can still be driven by an environment where people work *with* others not for them.
+Most companies can no longer give significant portions of cap table pie, but developer engagement can still be driven by an environment where people work *with* others not for them.

 ## Why work environment matters